carpentries/instructor-training/_extras/checkout.md

 ## 4. Tracking Your Progress
 After you complete this workshop, your application will be matched to your training record and a profile will be created in The
 Carpentries database, AMY.
-If you already have a profile, [this link should take you to your profile][trainee-profile].
-Check your email for instructions on logging in.
-As you complete your steps toward checkout, these will appear as completed in your profile.
+You can monitor your checkout progress by [logging on to our database, AMY][amy-login], using your GitHub ID.
+If you have any questions or did not provide a GitHub user name when registering for training, please email us at [instructor.training@carpentries.org](mailto: instructor.training@carpentries.org).

-Keeping your profile up to date with a current email address and local airport helps us to keep in touch about teaching opportunities.
+Keeping [your profile][trainee-profile] up to date with a current email address and local airport helps us to keep in touch about teaching opportunities.
 You may also adjust your preferences to select whether you want to have your GitHub profile shared on our [Instructors page][instructors-page].